scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 is associated with a hosted notebook, pre-filled with sample data and code.
 But certainly, simply :code:`pip install Hypothesize` to use Hypothesize in any environment that supports Python.
-See van Noordt and Willoughby :cite:`van2021cortical`, van Noordt et al. :cite:`van2022inter`, and Elsabbagh :cite:`elsabbagh2022inter` for examples of Hypothesize being used in applied research.
+See van Noordt and Willoughby :cite:`van2021cortical` and van Noordt et al. :cite:`van2022inter` for examples of Hypothesize being used in applied research.

 The API for Hypothesize is organized by single- and two-factor tests, as well as